Ain Baal

-Origin of name
+Ain Baal is known for its historic Maronite Church, which is dedicated to Saint John the Baptist.
+The village is also surrounded by green hills and valleys.
+Additionally, Ain Baal has a rich cultural heritage and is home to many traditional Lebanese craftspeople who produce pottery, woodwork, and other handmade items.

+Etymology

 E. H. Palmer wrote that the name means "Elevated land on which no water falls" or "unwatered vegetation".
 He further added that "The word may be connected with the name Baal."

 History

 In 1875 Victor Guérin found it had 200 Shia inhabitants.